 - 1. In Mac OS X, use Software Update in System Preferences or see the Apple Software Updates web page to make sure the latest version of AirPort Extreme software is installed. - 2.
-Reset the PRAM while restarting the computer. - 3.
+Reset PRAM.
+(After restart, hold down the Command-Option-P-R keys until you hear the startup chime at least one additional time after the initial startup chime). - 3.
 Open AirPort in System Preferences and make sure AirPort is on and Base Station is selected. - 4.
-Reseat the AirPort Extreme card in its slot. - 5.
+Re-seat the AirPort Extreme card in its slot. - 5.
 Remove and reinstall the AirPort Extreme software. - 6.
 Replace with known-good AirPort Extreme card. - 7.
 Replace left I/O board. - 8.
 Replace the main logic board.